tryingsomestuff/Minic/README.md

 ## Support Minic development

-Generating data, learning process, tuning and testing of a chess engine is quite hardware intensive !
-I have an i7-9700K at home and I'm renting an E5-2650v2 on the cloud but this is far from enough.
+Generating data, learning process, tuning, optimization and testing of a chess engine is quite hardware intensive !
+I have some good hardware at home but this is far from enough.
 This is why I opened a [Patreon](https://www.patreon.com/minicchess) account for Minic ; if you want to support Minic development, it is the place to be ;-)

 ## History & the NNUE Minic story